 This may seem time-consuming, but sending out a high number of generic applications is unlikely to prove successful.
 You need to take the time to consider why you want a particular role and include evidence that supports your reasoning.

 If you’re asked to note your extracurricular activities, be sure to be truthful.
-For instance, if you played a sport but were not the team captain, that’s absolutely fine – not every role is a leadership position.
+For instance, if you played a sport but weren’t the team captain, that’s absolutely fine – not every role is a leadership position.

 You need to take the time to consider why you want a particular role

-If you are asked to take an online test, find out how long you will have to complete it.
-Most organisations use a third party to provide their tests, and they will offer hints, tips and possibly practice tests.
-Use these as much as possible – it may be a different level or type of test, but it allows you to get used to the concept of online testing, which may initially be unfamiliar.
 The Atos test offers some practice questions at the start, so you can get used to the format.
-When you are ready to take the test, make sure you can concentrate and won’t be disturbed.
+When you’re ready to take the test, make sure you can concentrate and won’t be disturbed.
 Read each question thoroughly, and be as accurate as possible.
 If the test is timed, keep an eye on how long you have left.
-If you can’t practice the test, ask the recruiter what preparation you can do.
+If you can’t practise the test, ask the recruiter what preparation you can do.
 Always let the recruitment team know if there are any adjustments you need to take the test, and we’ll make sure we can accommodate you.

 Read each question thoroughly, and be as accurate as possible

-Be prepared to answer questions about your motivations, your competencies and strengths.
+Be prepared to answer questions about your motivations, competencies and strengths.